CharlesPlusC/MegaConstellationSSA/README.md

 ## Collaboration statement:

 We welcome developers, researchers, and SSA practitioners to explore this repository, review our approach, and contribute to this essential field.
 Feel free to raise issues, suggest improvements, or submit pull requests.
-Let's collaborate to ensure the safe and sustainable utilization of our shared space environment.
-Your expertise and contributions are not only valued but vital in bridging the gap between the required and actual positional data accuracy in SSA systems.

 ## Instructions for use
 1. Clone the repository